 Alcohol, drugs, and crime were common in my community.
 While playing with my friends in the trailer parks nearby, I would constantly see drugs being sold, drugs being used, and lives being destroyed.
-Seeing this all throughout my childhood, I thought this was cool.
-As a result, I became a heavy drinker which then led me to use cocaine and even crack.
-It got to the point that I was in my bathroom, sitting on the floor, holding an open gallon of bleach up to my mouth because life wasn't worth living anymore.
+I grew up thinking this was cool, and even idolized some of the drug dealers and drug users.
+As a result, I became a heavy drinker which then led me to use heavy drugs.
+It got to the point that I was in my bathroom, sitting on the floor, holding an open gallon of bleach up to my mouth because life was too hard.
 Luckily, I had a strong support system who believed in me and pushed me to finish school and go to college.

 As a result, I created IBLV(I Believe).
 I wanted to give people an idea that would empower them and help them achieve their true potential.
 I also wanted to use IBLV as a way to express myself to the world.

 I used to be ashamed of where I came from and the struggles I had experienced.
 But now, I am grateful for all of it for it has made me the man I am today.
 Because of my experiences, I can understand someone in poverty, I can understand someone going through depression, I can understand someone going through drug and alcohol abuse, I can understand suicide a little better, and I can remain humble even in my greatest of successes.